arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 * [The Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html)
 * [connect-assets](https://github.com/adunkman/connect-assets)

-## Closing Thoughts

-All projects are different and of course the practices mentioned in this post are not valid for all projects.
-However, keeping a set of common practices for how to create, maintain and contribute to projects within an organisation makes things work smoother.
-It reduces setup time and makes it easy for new project members to start contributing.
-Just make sure that the documentation for your practices is alive and evolves over time.

 <p class="notice"><strong>Care about things like this?</strong> We are currently looking for Javascript and Ruby developers with a keen eye for details to join our team at <a href="http://oktavilla.se">Oktavilla</a>. <a href="mailto:arvid.andersson@oktavilla.se">Get in touch if you want to know more.</a></p>